 Sustainable Finance is an emerging field.
 Hopefully we help in the efforts to build an area in which financial markets can work in tandem with companies to improve environmental performance.
 Below there are three articles with an unifying theme – the idea that market solutions may bring forth change in financial system regarding sustainability.
 The first was published in the Harvard Business Review and proposes a methodology to quantify the costs and benefits associated with sustainability issues in the beef industry.
 The second was published in the Journal of Business Ethics.
 I and my co-authors develop a ratings system based on sustainability criteria.
 Banks can use it to improve their loans and their credit-risk models.
 The third article shows how to change valuation models to incorporate sustainability criteria.
 If this concept is spread out market forces will lead to firms searching for sustainability opportunities to maximize shareholder value, creating a positive feedback that could improve the allocation of capital towards companies that are better managed regarding their sustainability indicators.
 Finally, I am bridging my economics and sustainability interests by investigating, with colleagues, the political economy of energy markets and how we can improve the use of renewables.
-My first research on the topic has been published in Energy Economics and more will follow in the coming months.
+My first research on the topic has been published in Energy Economics and the following in Nature Sustainability, the most prestigious journal in the world.

 Energy imports are crucial for European countries, yet little is known about determinants of their import demand.
 We update long-outdated estimates of import demand elasticities using recent data for crude and derived energy products and contribute to the debate on the asymmetry of import demand by using recent developments in econometric modelling.
 Our results have important implications for the geopolitics of energy markets in Europe.
 (Asymmetric) Income seems to be the most relevant determinant of import demand; Economic growth and fossil fuel consumption are correlated, even in the context of the European agenda towards renewables.
 Our results suggest that European economic recovery may derail the drive for lower fossil consumption, and that changes in the natural gas market may further complicate this drive, especially regarding Russia as the primary supplier to the Eurozone.